Yosshy-123/KAeRU-Log/.github/README.en.md

 ### 4. Access

-Access the application via the Cloudflare Workers URL.
+Access the application from the Cloudflare Workers URL.

 ---

-## About the `variants` Directory
+## About the `Variants` Directory

 The `variants` directory contains multiple server implementations with different environments and dependencies.
-Each variant has its own `server.js` and `package.json`, which can be used according to the purpose.
+Each variant has its own `server.js` and `package.json` and can be used according to its purpose.

 ### Characteristics of Each Variant